 What are some of the better models?

 We have two models to recommend, and it’s a tough choice between the two models as both are a good buy.
 Keep in mind that you will need a long knife to use with these.
-A 10″ knife should be fine, so we would recommend the Chicago Cutlery 10″ bread knife on Amazon as it is affordable and a good quality product.
+A 10″ knife should be fine, so we would recommend the Chicago Cutlery 10″ bread knife as it is affordable and a good quality product.